The Department of Health and Social Care recommends that it’s wisest to wait until your baby’s 6 months old before giving them their first solid food.

 You can read a full report of the study on the JAMA Paediatrics website but do please note that guidelines – to wean your baby at around 6 months – haven’t changed in the UK.

-What age is safe to start solids?
-Expert’s view
+The expert’s view – what age is safe to start solids?

 “If you think your baby is ready to wean earlier then the recommended age of 6 months,” says Dawn Kelly, an independent UK health visitor with 17 years’ experience, “speak to your health visitor or doctor about it.
 But never introduce solids before 17 weeks.”